 SAN ONOFRE STATE BEACH is one of the most visited state parks in California so you’ll have to book way in advance.
-There are a variety of fun surf breaks for all types of board riders up and down this little stretch of So Cal coast.
+There is a variety of fun surf breaks for all types of board riders up and down this little stretch of So Cal coast.

-To the north, you have the rippable more performance waves of Church, Middles, Trestles and a few others.
-Directly out front at San Onofre Surf Beach you’ll find yourself amongst a sea of die-hard long boarders surfing The Point, Old Man’s, and Dogpatch.
+To the north, you have the rippable more performance waves of Church, Middles, Trestles, and a few others.
+Directly out front at San Onofre Surf Beach, you’ll find yourself amongst a sea of die-hard longboarders surfing The Point, Old Man’s, and Dogpatch.
 And to the south, accessible through the campsites on the bluffs you have your pick of peaks scattered across a few miles of coastline with Trails 1 through 6.

 SAN ELIJO STATE BEACH is right off Pacific Coast Highway in the Encinitas area, more specifically, Cardiff-by-the-Sea.
 Just like San Onofre, the campsites here go fast so you’ll have to book far in advance.
 There are a number of breaks out in front of these bluffs, so you can have a look and take your pick.